 Please reach out to a member of our Internship team based on your recruiting needs:

-- Aaron Anderson, Liberal Arts and Social Sciences; Science; Health and Public Service; and Education
+- Aaron Anderson – Liberal Arts and Social Sciences; Health and Public Service; Education; Music; Visual Arts and Design

 - G. Brint Ryan College of Business – Brian Hirsch, Accounting and Professional Selling; Destiny Price, BCIS and Business Analytics; Dee Wilson, Marketing and Management; Beth Kent, Real Estate, Logistics, Operations, Risk Management and Financial Services